πŸ”’ COPPA-Aligned Controls πŸ›‘οΈ FERPA Ready πŸ“‹ Ed Law 2-d Ready 🚫 No Ad Tracking

 Hands-On First

-Every interaction requires real-world observation β€” touching soil, measuring stems, reading sensors, checking weather.
+Built to send students back to real-world observation β€” touching soil, measuring stems, reading sensors, checking weather.

 πŸ”¬